Onattukara: Chettikulangara Temple

-The mythology surrounding the temple has it that after Parasurama created Kerala.
-He had established 108 Durga temples, 108 Shiva temples, numerous Sastha temples, besides 108 Kalaris (place to learn traditional martial arts in front of the deity), Shakthi Kendras and five Ambalayas, one of which was Jagadambika of Chettikulangara, the Goddess of Odanad.
-The myth behind the temple's origin is related to clash between local landlords and it is clearly mentioned in the kuthiyotta pattu.
-The actual paradevatha dtas built by Kayamkulam Rajas (king).
-Lord Krishna is the Aradhana Moorthy (worship) of kayamkulam rajas.
-Makaram Festival one of the largest festivals in middle travencore.
+The mythology surrounding the temple says that after Parasurama created Kerala, he had established 108 Durga temples, 108 Shiva temples, numerous Sastha temples, and also 108 Kalaris (place to learn traditional martial arts in front of the deity), Shakthi Kendras and five Ambalayams, one of which was Jagadambika of Chettikulangara, the Goddess of Odanad.
+The myth behind the temple's origin is related to a clash between local landlords, and is clearly mentioned in the Kuthiyotta Pattu.
+The actual Paradevatha Dtas built by Kayamkulam Rajas (king).
+Lord Krishna is the Aradhana Moorthy (worship) of Kayamkulam Rajas.
+Makaram Festival is one of the largest festivals in Central Travancore.
 This festival is celebrated in 10 days (ulsavam).
-The seventh and eighth days festivals are very important.
-7-ulsavam celebrated in temple's west region (padinjare kara) and 8-ulsavam celebrated in temple's east region (kizhakke kara).
+The seventh and eighth days' festivals are very important.
+7-ulsavam is celebrated in temple's west region (padinjare kara) and 8-ulsavam is celebrated in temple's east region (kizhakke kara).
 Eruva Sreekrishna's Arattukulam is one of biggest ponds in middle Kerala.
 The Valiya Kakkanadu Madom near to Eruva Sree Krishna swamy temple is famous for the Gandharva temple, warriors who trained the military arts for Odanadu army and army heads of King belonged to this family.

 The ancient temple at the place Evoor is in the Onattukara region.
 This temple had originated in the presence of Bhagavan Sri Krishna himself.

 This temple is one of the most important 26 Maha-Vishnu shrines in the world.
 The myth is linked to 'Khandava-dahanam' (burning of Khandava forest), described in 'Mahabharata'.
-The remains of burnt trees being widely found here, confirm this.
+The remains of burnt trees being widely found here confirm this.
 Further evidence are, nearby Mannarassala and 'Pandavarkavu' temples.
-(The research conducted by the archeology dept. of Kerala reveals that the fossils remains found in the fields near to the temple are not burned one.
-The forest cover fell down centuries back due to excessive sea level increase and flooding the area under sea.
+(The research conducted by the archaeology department of Kerala reveals that the fossil remains found in the fields near the temple are not burned one.
+The forest cover fell down centuries back due to excessive sea level increase, which flooded the area.
 Carbon dating is also done to determine the time period.)

 The great Kanva Maharshi (one of the top 7 Rishis), had been living in this part of Onattukara.
 'Kannamangalam' (Kanva-mangalam) is nearby.
 His 'Ashramam' (hermitage) later became a temple.
 Evoor Krishnaswamy's yearly 'Arattu' (ceremonial bath) is held in this temple's tank.